abhishek887229/food-app-using-Django/README.md

 # **fooday** a food app

-this is a food app named "fooday", this is a part of my Django learning path, this app is able to perform CRUD operation, you can add food item, update them, view and delete along with this, there is a fuctionality of user authentication and concept of signals too.
+This is a food app named 'Fooday.'
+This is part of my Django learning path.
+The app can perform CRUD operations, allowing users to add food items, update them, view, and delete.
+Additionally, there is functionality for user authentication and the concept of signals.

 ## Deployment